Who: Adults, 18 years and older and out of high school

 Where: Primarily at the main campus; however, there are some limited opportunities at the Close to Home locations.

-- Complete the online application during February, May, August and November
+- Complete the online application during an application period (see chart below)

-- Information session—provide you with an overall picture of the program and specific information about available volunteer openings
+- Interview/Information session—a review of program expectations, the onboarding process and specific information about available volunteer openings

 - BCI and/or FBI Background check